5GSEC/OAI-5G/common/utils/threadPool/thread-pool.md

 If they need a return value (e.g., result of a computation), they have to create response queues with `init_notifiedFIFO()` and set this FIFO pointer in the `notifiedFIFO_elt_t` before pushing the job.
 This way, multiple result queues can be used in one thread pool.

 ## Abort

-A abort service `abortTpoolJob()` allows to abort all jobs that match a key (see a job's `key`).
-When the abort returns, it garanties that no job (matching the key) response will be posted on response queues.

-Nevertheless, jobs already performed before the return of `abortTpoolJob()` are pushed in the response Fifo queue.

 `abortTpool()` kills all jobs in the Tpool, and terminates the pool.